Skip to main content

 Updated this week

 Video content is perfect for social media attention spans and tends to travel better than blocks of text.
-Now that you’ve uploaded your media to Wistia, you can share it to social media platforms like Facebook, X, and LinkedIn.
-If you’re not using these platforms and you want to share your media through other methods, such as in an email, you can use the Copy Link and Thumbnail option to paste the thumbnail of your media.
+Now that you’ve uploaded your media to Wistia, you can share it on social media platforms like Facebook, X, and LinkedIn.

-Sharing Wistia media links to X (Formerly Twitter)
+Share Wistia media links to X (formerly Twitter)

 Select the "X" option to automatically draft a post with your video's link, title, and thumbnail.
-Or, copy and paste your media link directly in a new X post.
+Or, copy and paste your media link directly into a new X post.

 Note

-Ensure that your media's folder is unlocked before sharing publicly.
+Ensure the folder your media is stored in is unlocked before sharing publicly.

 Viewers can then click play and watch your video directly in their X feed.

 Share a link to your media on Facebook in just a few clicks.
-From your media page, click "Share" then "Share link."
+On the media page, click "Share" then "Share link."

 Once shared, viewers who click on the thumbnail will be redirected to the public media page to watch your video.